MichaelAOlson/michaelaolson.github.io/_posts/2022-11-02-screens-for-better-or-for-worse.md

 But when push comes to shove - is it productive?

 I have fallen victim to my own devices in having no clear "primary" monitor when I have 2 monitors.
-It creates a situation where I will be working on something tp the left, have a separate thought, go investigate that thought on the right, then because I don't mentally separate "primary" and "auxiliary" screens in this configuration, I will deep-dive on that separate thought and get nothing done.
+It creates a situation where I will be working on something to the left, have a separate thought, go investigate that thought on the right, and then, because I don't mentally separate "primary" and "auxiliary" screens in this configuration, I will deep-dive on that separate thought and get nothing done.

 Which is funny, because I already have the next post idea, but I am forced to focus on this post with my one active screen.